Keeping chickens at home is a lot of fun – but it is also a lot of work.

 Keep It Clean – Disease Prevention

 During the winter we let the mess in the chicken coop build up but make sure to cover it up with fresh bedding and remove any wet areas or areas that are extremely messy.

 We use diatomaceous earth, an organic odor preventative made with essential oils and a coop composting product made to help break the chicken coop poop down into compost.
-This controls the smell.

 I live in a cold climate and opt to do this instead of providing supplemental heat such a heat lamp or small heater that they could knock over and start a fire with.

 Keeping the area clean where your chickens roam and live is the best way to help prevent disease.